Published On: Jul 02 2013 03:59:32 PM EDTUpdated On: Jul 08 2015 02:00:00 AM EDT

 1948: Singer-songwriter and author Raffi, well loved by many children born in the 1970s, 1980s and 1990s for his popular children's songs, is born Raffi Cavoukian in Cairo, Egypt.

-1944: Actor Jeffrey Tambor, best known for his roles in the TV series "The Larry Sanders Show" and "Arrested Development," is born in San Francisco, California.
+1944: Actor Jeffrey Tambor, best known for his roles in the TV series "The Larry Sanders Show," "Arrested Development" and "Transparent," is born in San Francisco, California.

 1935: Singer and actor Steve Lawrence, best known as a member of the "Steve and Eydie" duo with his wife Eydie Gormé, is born Sidney Liebowitz in Brooklyn, New York.
 While he was known more for his nightclub and stage performances, he recorded the No. 1 hit "Go Away Little Girl" in 1962 and sung other top 10 songs like "Footsteps" and "Party Doll."